sacarlson/stellar_utility/README.md

 stellar using different typs of databases including sqlite3 and postgres support.
 We now also support the open-core branched network.

-the bigest addition in this system set is called multi-sign-server system that is a whole new set of files that should probly be in another repository of it's own at some point. it is a work in progress that will be used to create and share multi sign accounts and multi sign transactions.  it's strictly an API json interface not meant for direct humans to be running. it's the planed infrastructure that will be used in the upgraded pokerth_accounting system.
+the bigest addition in this system set is called multi-sign-server system that is a whole new set of files that should probly be in another repository of it's own at some point. it is a work in progress that will be used to create and share multi sign accounts and multi sign transactions.  it's strictly an API json restclient interface not realy meant for direct humans to be running. it's the planed infrastructure that will be used in the upgraded pokerth_accounting system.
-I will later be fully documented when I have a fully functional system working and finalized. to simplify in summery, multi-sign-server is a place where users can publish multi sign accounts and then publish transaction that other users can find, pick them up, and sign them and send back there signings to the server.
+It will later be fully documented when I have a fully functional system working and finalized. to simplify in summery, multi-sign-server is a place where users can publish multi sign accounts and then publish transaction that other users can find, pick them up, and sign them and send back there signings to the server.
 The server collects all the needed signatures and will auto submit the transaction when the threshold of needed signers is reached.
 At this point the server already picks up and records both accounts and transactions.
 The final step that is not done is to count how many valid sigs weights are